Ray Milland: Other studios

 At Columbia, Milland starred opposite Rosalind Russell in A Woman of Distinction (1950).
 Then, at MGM, he was directed by George Cukor in A Life of Her Own (1950) alongside Lana Turner, replacing Wendell Corey, who had quit the film just three days into filming.

-Milland was directed by Jacques Tourneur in RKO's Circle of Danger (1951), set in the United Kingdom; it was the only time he filmed in his home country of Wales.
+Milland was directed by Jacques Tourneur in RKO's Circle of Danger (1951); set in the United Kingdom, it was the only time he filmed in his home country of Wales.
 At MGM he was in Night Into Morning (1951) and then a comedy, Rhubarb (1951).

-Milland gave a strong performance in Close to My Heart (1951) at Warner Bros., in which he and Gene Tierney starred as a couple trying to adopt a child.
-His next film, Bugles in the Afternoon (1952), was a Western also at Warners.
-Something to Live For (1952) was another study of alcoholism at Paramount, with Joan Fontaine.
+Milland gave a strong performance in Close to My Heart (1951) at Warner Bros, in which he and Gene Tierney starred as a couple trying to adopt a child.
+His next film, Bugles in the Afternoon (1952), also at Warners, was a Western.
+He played in Something to Live For (1952), another study of alcoholism at Paramount, with Joan Fontaine.

 Milland had a contract to make one film a year with Paramount (who released Pine-Thomas films).
 He was wanted by producer Harold Popkin to make The Thief but Paramount insisted he make Jamaica Run under their contract instead.
 The impasse was resolved by the intervention of Milland's agents at MCA and filming for Jamaica Run was pushed back.
 For The Thief (1952), his role was without dialogue, and he was nominated for a second Golden Globe.
 He later remarked that he was proud of the film.

 After Jamaica Run (1953), Milland went to Columbia for Let's Do It Again (1953) with Jane Wyman.

 He then starred opposite Grace Kelly and Robert Cummings in Alfred Hitchcock's Dial M for Murder (1954), originally shot in three dimensions.
 Although never admitted by either, rumours were rife at the time that Kelly and Milland were engaged in an affair, fuelled by notorious gossip columnist Hedda Hopper.

 He starred with Phyllis Avery and Lloyd Corrigan in the CBS sitcom, Meet Mr. McNutley, from 1953 to 1955.
-He appeared in the role of an English (and later Drama) professor at the fictitious Lynnhaven College.
+He appeared in the role of an English and Drama professor at the fictitious Lynnhaven College.
 The sitcom was renamed The Ray Milland Show in its second season.
 Milland directed some episodes, and he soon had ambitions to direct features.

-At Fox, Milland starred in The Girl in the Red Velvet Swing (1955).
+At Fox, Milland starred in The Girl in the Red Velvet Swing (1955). then starred in a TV adaptation of Markheim (1956) directed by Fred Zinnemann.